eduardomdc/jawa/README.md

 <img src="icon/icon.png" alt="jawa" width="300"/>
 </p><br>
-Jawa is a minimalistic toy programming language made to make you feel like a little alien in a deserted planet hacking away at a droid's internals.
+Jawa is a minimalistic toy programming language made to make you feel like a little alien in a deserted planet chaotically hacking away at a droid's internals.
 It features only 8 operations and the program memory lives along side data memory.
 Each line of jawa code is placed in memory and is accessable through it's line number.
 You can use this to alter data by line number or even the code itself during runtime.